The-Back-Room/The-Back-Room.github.io/docs/nsfw.md

 > Patching your system files **CAN** and **WILL** brick your system if done wrong.
 >
 > We take **NO** responsibility for anyone who bricks their system using custom MSSTYLE themes.

-{: .note }
-> {: .opaque }
-> I'm in the proces of moving my themes over to my GitLab repo for ease of management.
-For this reason, a large number of my themes are currently not listed here.
->
-> Please be patient as I get them all moved over and readded.

 #### Windows 10 19H1-22H2